yyyliu/vega-lite/site/docs/compositemark.md

 You can create vertical and horizontal 2D box plots.
 The orientation is determined by the continuous axis.

-If the continuous field is on the x axis then the boxplot will be horizontal.
+If the continuous field is on the x axis then the box plot will be horizontal.

 <div class="vl-example" data-name="box_plot_minmax_2D_horizontal_short"></div>

-If the continuous field is on the y axis then the boxplot will be vertical.
+If the continuous field is on the y axis then the box plot will be vertical.

 <div class="vl-example" data-name="box_plot_minmax_2D_vertical_short"></div>